pommee/Pocker/README.md

 Pocker is a TUI tool to help with docker related tasks.
 For example,

 - View containers/images.
-- See logs and attributes.
 - Manage status of containers.
+- See logs, attributes, environment variables and container statistics.
+- Filter logs based on keywords.
+- Start shell inside a container.

 The tool is heavily based on [docker-py](https://docker-py.readthedocs.io/en/stable/index.html) and [textual](https://github.com/textualize/textual/).
 A big thanks goes over to the creator and contributors of textual as it makes for a very sleek and easy interface.